alto-wg/draft-alto-pv/overview.md

 ### Ephemeral ANE and Persistent ANE {#assoc}

-By design, ANEs are ephemeral and not to be used in further requests.
+By design, ANEs are ephemeral and not to be used in further requests to other ALTO resources.
 More precisely, the corresponding ANE names are no longer valid beyond the scope of the Path Vector response or the incremental update stream for a Path Vector request.
 This has several benefits including better privacy of the ISPs and more flexible ANE computation.

 For example, an ALTO server may define an ANE for each aggregated bottleneck link between the sources and destinations specified in the request.
 For requests